-Detailed table(s) illustrating the H-M-L projection scenarios for total taxable value, total tax increment, the County and City's contribution to the Trust Fund, and the total TIF revenues for the existing

-Winter Park CRA (CRA I and CRA II), as well as the potential Expansion Area through the full planning period, 2024 to 2037 can be located in Appendix D - Detailed Tax Increment Tables).
+Detailed table(s) illustrating the H-M-L projection scenarios for total taxable value, total tax increment, the County and City's contribution to the Trust Fund, and the total TIF revenues for the existing Winter Park CRA (CRA I and CRA II), as well as the potential Expansion Area through the full planning period, 2024 to 2037 can be located in Appendix D - Detailed Tax Increment Tables).

-CAPITAL PROJECTS AND PROGRAMMING WORKSHEET
+SECTION 4.6 CAPITAL PROJECTS AND PROGRAMMING WORKSHEET

-The proposed Capital Projects and Programming Worksheet presents potential projects, programming, their anticipated cost estimates and potential general timeframes for implementation in accordance with Section 163.362, Florida Statutes (see Table 14 - Capital Projects and Programming Worksheet).
+The proposed Capital Projects and Programming Worksheet presents potential projects, programming, their anticipated cost estimates, and potential general timeframes for implementation in accordance with Section 163.362, Florida Statutes (see Table 13 - Capital Projects and Programming Worksheet).
 This information is to be used when preparing the Agency's Annual Budget and Work Program.
+As per the terms of the Interlocal Agreement with Orange County, 70% of the new tax increment generated beyond 2027, shall be allocated to projects located within CRA II and CRA III.

-This is not an Annual Budget document.
-Future projects undertaken by the Agency that are not specifically listed in this Worksheet may be supported and implemented by the CRA as long as those projects and programming address the Redevelopment Focus Areas and the Redevelopment Goals and Action Strategies contained in this Plan.
+To emphasize, this is not an Annual Budget document.
+Future projects undertaken by the Agency that are not speci ically listed in this Worksheet may be supported and implemented by the CRA as long as those projects and programming address the Redevelopment Focus Areas and the Redevelopment Goals and Action Strategies contained in this Plan.

-Table 14.
+Table 13.
 Capital Projects and Programming Worksheet